The Noise of Vacuum

 The inflationary paradigm has been remarkably successful in explaining the observed homogeneity, isotropy, and flatness of our universe, as well as providing a mechanism for generating primordial density perturbations \cite{Guth:1981, Linde:1982, Albrecht:1982}.
 However, the framework relies on the introduction of one or more scalar fields (inflatons) with carefully tuned potentials, raising questions about naturalness and predictability \cite{Martin:2013}.

 While vacuum decay scenarios in cosmology have been explored previously \cite{Berera:1995wh,Ford:1987}, our framework differs fundamentally through a frame-dependent thermal interpretation of de Sitter space based on global satisfaction of the Kubo-Martin-Schwinger (KMS) condition in the cosmic rest frame.
 Recent work by Alicki et al. \cite{Alicki:2023rfv} has argued for a refined understanding of de Sitter thermality in which the KMS condition---the rigorous quantum statistical criterion for thermal equilibrium---is globally satisfied only in the \emph{cosmic rest frame} defined by observers comoving with the FLRW expansion.
-In this frame, quantum fields in de Sitter space behave as a genuine thermal bath (in the sense of satisfying the KMS condition globally in the cosmic rest frame, as detailed in Ref.~\cite{Alicki:2023rfv}) at the Gibbons-Hawking temperature $T_{\rm dS}$, with particle creation and annihilation processes maintaining perfect statistical balance.
-This global thermal equilibrium provides the foundation for understanding early universe dynamics through established statistical mechanics rather than exotic scalar field potentials.
+In this interpretation, quantum fields in de Sitter space behave as a genuine thermal bath (in the sense of satisfying the KMS condition globally in the cosmic rest frame, as detailed in Ref.~\cite{Alicki:2023rfv}) at the Gibbons-Hawking temperature $T_{\rm dS} = h/(2\pi)$, with particle creation and annihilation processes maintaining statistical balance.

 Clearly, this represents a specific theoretical framework that goes beyond the standard horizon-dependent notion of de Sitter temperature, which does not imply global thermal equilibrium, a time-independent density matrix, or a well-defined Hamiltonian generating time translations.
 While this interpretation remains subject to ongoing theoretical investigation, it provides a self-consistent foundation for treating vacuum decay as a thermodynamic process, which we explore phenomenologically in this work.
 The thermal interpretation of de Sitter space, originally established by Gibbons and Hawking \cite{Gibbons:1977}, requires careful consideration of observer frames, and the framework proposed in \cite{Alicki:2023rfv} offers a specific resolution to these frame-dependent subtleties.